Faridpur Medical College: History

 In 2011, the management of the college resolved to rename it Sheikh Hasina Medical College.
 In 2014, it was reported that Sheikh Hasina vetoed the name change.

 Students at the college demonstrated in 2015, calling for the reinstatement of the "carry on" examination system.
 The Bachelor of Medicine, Bachelor of Surgery (MBBS) degree programme is divided into four parts by the first, second, third, and final professional examinations.
 If a student fails one of these exams, they may sit it again six months later.
 Under the 2002 "carry on" system, students could continue taking classes in the next academic session while preparing to retake an exam.
 This system was strongly favoured by medical students, but strongly opposed by their teachers.
 The Bangladesh Medical and Dental Council eliminated "carry on" in 2013, after which students who failed a professional exam were not allowed to continue classes until they had passed it, causing them to lose up to a year in the process.

 In April 2021, The government has changed the names of Faridpur Medical College and Faridpur Medical College Hospital to Bangabandhu Sheikh Mujib Medical College and Bangabandhu Sheikh Mujib Medical College Hospital.
 The names have been changed after the father of the nation Bangabandhu Sheikh Mujibur Rahman."The order issued with the approval of the authority will be implemented immediately," says a Ministry of Health and Family Welfare gazette signed by Md Ali Noor, secretary of Medical Education & Family Welfare Division.

+On 30 October 2024, the Ministry of Health and Family Welfare changed the name of the medical college to "Faridpur Medical College".